Moran Norris: Houston Texans (first stint)

-First stint with 49ers
+San Francisco 49ers (first stint)

 Norris was signed as a free agent by the 49ers in 2006.
 That season, he helped 49ers running back Frank Gore rush for 1,695 yards and earn a Pro Bowl selection.
 Norris caught two passes for touchdowns that season; one of those coming in the season finale against the Denver Broncos, helping to knock them out of the playoffs.

 Norris was released by the 49ers during final cuts on August 30, 2008.

 Detroit Lions

 Norris was signed by the Detroit Lions on 9 October 2008 after running back Marcus Thomas was waived.
 Norris was released before the team's next game on 12 October 2008 when quarterback Drew Henson was promoted to the active roster.
 Norris was once again signed by the Lions on 13 October 2008 after safety Gerald Alexander was put on the injured reserve list.

-Second stint with 49ers
+San Francisco 49ers (second stint)

 An unrestricted free agent in the 2009 offseason, Norris was re-signed by the San Francisco 49ers on February 27, 2009.
 The three-year, $5 million contract included a $1.5-million signing bonus.